How To Interpret Bad Scalp MicroPigmentation (SMP) Reviews

-As a pioneer of this industry with a vision for SMP as the first stigma-free hair loss solution with mainstream social acceptance, I have always found the practice of online bashing to be short sighted.
+As pioneers of this industry with a vision for SMP as the first stigma-free hair loss solution with mainstream social acceptance, we have always found the practice of online bashing to be short sighted.
 For an industry that is so new, the classless practice of throwing mud at competitors serves more to cast doubt on SMP in general and to erode credibility.

 Consider this analogy: imagine if, when LASIK had first started to gain some market traction, “LASIK provider A” had publicly posted on review websites that “LASIK provider B” performed procedures that caused patients to go blind.
 Would anyone reading the review go to “LASIK provider B”?
 No—but they also would be far less likely to get the procedure from “LASIK provider A”, or anywhere else providing LASIK for that matter.

-Although I have corrected the work of every major SMP provider and countless individual practitioners, you will never see me post images of their botched SMP in an attempt to cast aspersion on these providers.
-Doing so would not make me look good…it would make SMP look bad and could discourage those who need SMP the most from seeking treatment.
+Although BRAVI has corrected the work of every major SMP provider and countless individual practitioners, you will never see us post images of their botched SMP, where they are accredited by name, in an attempt to cast aspersion on these providers.
+Doing so would not make us look good…it would make SMP look bad and could discourage those who need SMP the most from seeking treatment.

-Believe it or not…over the years, I have sustained many false reviews as new providers tried to leverage my reputation and track record by stepping on it.
+Believe it or not…over the years, we have sustained many false reviews as new providers tried to leverage our reputation and track record by stepping on it.
 Some have even used review profiles as a way to solicit business (see below):

 Over time, genuine client satisfaction and technical excellence prevail over cheap marketing games.
-As I am fond of saying…I like my SMP karma.
+As we are fond of saying…we like our SMP karma.

 Here is another sad fact about human behavior: we tend to focus on the negative.
 This means that a disproportionate percentage of reviews in general, across all industries, are heavily slanted to the negative.

-This is what I want for all of my SMP clients: an EXHALE.
-I want them to forget about their hair loss.
-I do not necessarily want my clients doing battle for me on SMP forums and reviews sites.
-I want them to be living life head first.
+This is what we want for all of our SMP clients: an EXHALE.
+We want them to forget about their hair loss.
+We do not necessarily want our clients doing battle for us on SMP forums and reviews sites.
+We want them to be living life head first.

-Notwithstanding my disdain at false reviews, I recognize the reality that the SMP industry is heavily populated with inexperienced practitioners who fully deserve the poor reviews they receive.
+Notwithstanding our disdain at false reviews, we recognize the reality that the SMP industry is heavily populated with inexperienced practitioners who fully deserve the poor reviews they receive.

 Though these inexperienced practitioners deserve their poor reviews, just remember: SMP reviews sites are in and of themselves, an open forum for plenty of false information and should be taken with a grain of salt.